roag92/angular-github-issues/README.md

 ## Development server

-Run `npm run start` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Unit Tests

 Run `ng test` to run unit test via Karma and Jasmine.
-For get the coverage run the command `npm run test`.
+For get the coverage run the command `yarn test`.

 ## Angular CLI